GRCDEV/fudge/README.md

-# fudge
-FUDGE: a frugal edge node for IoT deployment in remote areas
+# FUDGE: a frugal edge node for IoT deployment in remote areas